-ARTICLE 27 - TERM OF AGREEMENT
+ARTICLE 28 - TERM OF AGREEMENT

-This Agreement shall become effective on January 1, 2019 and shall remain in effect through December 31, 2021.
-Written notice must be served by both parties of their intent to terminate or modify this Agreement at least ninety (90) but not more than one hundred and twenty (120) days prior to December 31, 2021.
-Any modifications requested by either party shall be presented at the parties' first meeting, and any modifications requested at a later date shall not be subject to negotiations, unless mutually agreed upon by both parties.

-Signed this day of , 2019 WASHINGTON ST COUNTY AND CI LOCAL 21 TATE COUNCIL OF TY EMPLOYEES, CITY OF SEATTLE Executed under authority of Ordinance No. Bobbie Soper, Presi dent Jenny A. Durkan, Mayor Mark Watson, Staff Representative Jana Sangy, Labor Relations Di rector
+27.1 December 31, 2021.
+Written notice terminate or modify this Agreement and twenty (120) days prior to Deceither party shall be presented at the anuary 1, 2019 and shall remain in effect must be served by both parties of their at least ninety (90) but not more than on ember 31, 2021.
+Any modifications require the parties' first meeting, and any mode e subject to negotiations, unless mutual e intent to e hundred uested by lifications Signed th is day of 2019.
+IINGTON STATE COUNCIL OF TY AND CITY EMPLOYEES, L 21Z CITY OF SEATTLE Executed under authority of Ordinance No Ordinance No Mark V Vatson, Staff Representative Jenny A. Durkan, Mayor Jana Sangy, Labor Relations Direct or